How to Segment an Orange

 • Use the knife to cut off the top and bottom of the orange, enough that it can lie flat and slightly expose the interior flesh.
 You do not want to cut too far as it will waste some of the fruit.

 • Using the knife, carefully remove the skin, by running the knife down the side of the fruit round in a circle, until the whole of the skin has been removed.
-When doing this, make sure to remove the skin taking as little of the fruit as you can.
-Put all of the trimmed skin into one of the bowls.

 • Once you have circled the whole orange, check to make sure all of the pith has been removed, and if need be use the knife to trim these parts off.